 This was a divisive, hierarchal mechanism.
 It hindered the formation of an equal society: by strictly honouring only those who constituted higher social classes with a system of titles, it informed society that these people were more respectable.
 What’s worse is that this tradition stems from times of even greater inequality, when many individuals were simply powerless to be in a position to be afforded such titles.

 Today we strictly associate ‘Mrs’ with marriage.
 ‘Mrs’ began to lose its social connotations over the mid-nineteenth century whilst retaining its acquired marital meaning.
 The inception of ‘Ms’ in the 20th century was an attempt to avoid the gross offence of confusing the two.
 Later it was adopted by a feminist in an attempt to dodge connotations of marriage completely.
-More recently ‘Mx’ was created to sew all divisions—but what does this title really offer other than to convey that you’re a human being?
+More recently ‘Mx’ was created to sew divisions.
+But what does this title really convey other than that you’re a human being?

-‘It turns out that patriarchal control of female sexuality has no need of 20 maritally-specific titles to flourish,’ Erickson says, which I agree with.
-Indeed, we live in a society ridden with condescending and unfair attitudes toward women, where women are regularly subjected to litanies of sexist encounters and sometimes systemic abuse on different scales to men.
-But, I argue, gendered titles are subconscious precursors to more directly harmful sexism.
+‘It turns out that patriarchal control of female sexuality has no need of 20 maritally specific titles to flourish,’ Erickson says, which I agree with.
+Indeed, we live in a society ridden with condescending and unfair attitudes toward women, where women are regularly subjected to litanies of sexist encounters and sometimes systemic abuse on completely different scales to men.
+I argue that gendered titles are subconscious precursors to more directly harmful sexism.
 Before sexism reaches darker depths, everyday encounters—like the millions happening right now—are first blighted by simple linguistic disparities which don’t need to exist.

 A new era